Why use locally sourced wood?

 So what happens when the blank is dry?

 When the blank is dry enough to be turned, we will put it on the lathe and shape it.
-We then leave the shaped bowl a little while longer before getting it ready for turning proper.
+We then leave the shaped bowl a little while longer before getting it ready for turning.
 Once the bowl is on the lathe the magic starts to happen.
 Greg has the ability to turn most wood in to a piece of treasure.
 Much like an artist or sculptor, the bowl appears from the wood in a way that is hard to explain.
 It almost happens naturally… yet this is no easy skill to learn.
+Greg has been turning since 2009.

 What happens after the wood turning?